 The Arvocap Almasi Fund has a single, clear objective: to achieve long-term capital appreciation through disciplined fixed-income investing and consistent compounding.

-To achieve this objective, the fund follows these strategic pillars:
+To achieve this objective, the fund follows the following strategic pillars:

 1. Heavy Allocation to Government Securities

-Government bonds and treasury bills form the backbone of the portfolio.
+Government bonds and treasury bills form the backbone of the portfolio, representing over 80% of holdings.
 These instruments are considered the safest fixed-income assets in Kenya due to government backing.
 They provide:

 - Predictable interest payments